tstuefe/JEP387/review/guide/review-guide.md

 In all these cases we have to deal with premature deallocation.
 These are uncommon, usually rare cases (if they were not we would not use arenas).
 The caller returns the memory to the Metaspace via `Metaspace::deallocate()`.

 Metaspace will attempt to reuse these returned blocks.
 However, since the blocks are embedded into Metachunks which are in use by a live class loader, these blocks can only be reused by that class loader.
-Therefore, each class loader (as part of its SpaceManager) keeps a structure (`FreeBlocks`) to managed returned blocks.
+Therefore, each class loader (as part of its MetaspaceArena) keeps a structure (`FreeBlocks`) to managed returned blocks.
 Normally this structure does not see much action, therefore it is only allocated on demand.

 Note that this mechanism is also used to manage remainder space from almost-used-up blocks.